kritimathur19/spark_ar-creation_of_adam/README.md

 # spark_ar-creation_of_adam

-A Instagram filter inspired from Creation of Adam painting by Michelangelo with a tap feature to help user choose the way they want to use it.
+An Instagram filter inspired from Creation of Adam painting by Michelangelo with a tap feature to help user choose the way they want to use it.

 The trial link to filter is: